Coronavirus (COVID-19) update

 The contract award criteria will be detailed in the specification.
 The Commission trades on its own terms and conditions which are included with the tender documentation.
-For lower value contracts below £10,000 for example as awarded following RfQ, our standard terms and conditions apply, see below.
+For lower value contracts below £12,000 for example as awarded following a Request for Quote, our standard terms and conditions apply, see below.

 - Standard Purchase Order Terms and Conditions (Word)